You can read it here.

 Leckey was convicted and sentenced to hang, but the sentence was quashed on appeal.
 The judge, in his summing-up, made much of the fact that when picked up, Leckey had refused to speak until his solicitor was there.
 A guilty man might well have more to fear from the truth than an innocent one, but – at least in those days – the law was clear that no inference of guilt could be drawn from a suspect exercising his perfectly legal right to silence.

 In the films, of course, blatantly guilty men escape justice on some tiny technicality all the time.
 Just as all a psychopathic killer needs to do is hire a smart lawyer and the copper’s hands are tied, and there’s always a ticking clock, somewhere, that means we’ve just got to throw the Declaration of Human Rights out of the window and torture this suspect.
 That’s in the films.
 In real life, it almost never happens.
 Almost.

 That one technicality – an inexplicable error in an experienced, well-respected judge’s summing-up – meant that Dennis Edmund Leckey walked free.
-No-one else was ever charged with Caroline Trayler’s murder, for the excellent reason that the killer had, almost certainly, already been caught and brought to book.
+No-one else was ever charged with Caroline Trayler’s murder, for the excellent reason that the killer had, almost certainly, been caught already... and then got away with it.